-We are more pragmatic and able to make sense of a confused and ever changing world which has paralysed our political system in recent times.
+We are more pragmatic and able to make sense of a confusing and ever changing world which has paralysed our political system.

-We are the generation finally capable of moving beyond a politics purely motivated by self-interest to help us tackle the biggest problems this country faces, shirked by our elders.
+We are the generation finally capable of moving beyond a politics purely motivated by self-interest to help us tackle the biggest problems this country and the world faces, shirked by our elders.

-We are more socially liberal than any generation before us, and we have the guts and the ability to change peoples attitudes and confront bigotry and hatred where we see it.
+We are more socially liberal than any generation before us, and we have the guts and the ability to both confront bigotry and hatred where we see it - and change peoples attitudes.

 If that’s not progressive then I don’t know what is.

 We are the generation that can not only just fix Britain, but can take Britain forward.

 I just fear that when we finally wake up from this nightmare it’ll be too late.

 If you think more ‘listening’ is the fix to this mess then you are badly mistaken.